 Medicare require you to supply a current referral from either your current doctor or specialist.
 Your specialist will correspond with the referring doctor.
 Without a current referral medicare will not pay you a rebate.
 Referrals from your doctor are valid for 12 months from your visit and from a specialist 3 months.
 However, if you are able to obtain an "indefinite" referral from your doctor, there will be no need to obtain a new one every 12 months.

-Dr Andrew Kiu operates at Burnside War Memorial Hospital for privately insured or self funded patients (a quote can be arranged) and Flinders Medical Centre for public patients.
+Dr Andrew Kiu operates at Burnside War Memorial Hospital and Flinders Private Hospital for privately insured or self funded patients (a quote can be arranged) and Flinders Medical Centre for public patients.

 Dr Subhita Prasannan operates at Burnside War Memorial Hospital for privately insured or self funded patients (a quote can be arranged) and Lyell McEwin Hospital for public patients.